mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 #### Bravado

+Thanks to your practice at performing in front of audiences, you gain the following benefits.

+_**Instrument Training.**_ You gain a Musical Instrument of your choice, and you have Proficiency with it.
+Additionally, whenever you finish a Long Rest, you can replace this Proficiency with another Musical Instrument of your choice that you possess.

-You gain Proficiency in the Performance skill.
+_**Put on a Show.**_ You gain Proficiency in the Performance skill.

 In addition, you can channel the raw charisma of your performance when you attempt certain tasks; when you make an ability check using one of the following skills, you can instead make it as a Charisma (Performance) check even if it normally uses a different ability: Animal Handling, Deception, Intimidation, Persuasion, Sleight of Hand, or Stealth.
 When you use this ability, your performance represents your command over others, honing your ability to be seen or unseen to achieve your goals.